-- A gripper with at least one vacuum module has been installed onto the robot arm correctly. - Suction tools including the suction cup and filter have been installed correctly. - The Smart Gripper add-in has been installed correctly. - The gripper has been powered on and the communication is established. - A minimum of 5.5-bar air pressure has been supplied to the AIR interfaces on the left side panel of the IRB 14000 controller. - A test object with a smooth surface has been prepared.
+- A gripper with at least one vacuum module has been installed onto the robot arm correctly. - · Suction tools including the suction cup and filter have been installed correctly. - Smart Gripper Support option has been selected during installation. - · The gripper has been powered on and the communication is established. - A test object with a smooth surface has been prepared.